178th meridian west

 The meridian 178° west of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, Asia, the Pacific Ocean, the Southern Ocean, and Antarctica to the South Pole.

-The 178th meridian west forms a great circle with the 2nd meridian east.
+The 178th meridian west forms a great ellipse with the 2nd meridian east.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 178th meridian west passes through: